Karolis-Lasys/hs010/README.md

 Offset A and offset B add onto the current pitch or, if you press and hold key 1 and turn encoder 3 to turn that step into a polystep, play that step polyphonically.
 The polyphony works by taking the current pitch from lane 1 (the pitch lane), adding the offset, quantizing the new note to the scale and sending that note to the synth engine.

 You can navigate the sequencer with encoder 1, change the actively editable step with encoder 2 and change the value with encoder 3.
-Key 1 can be held down to reach additional functions, when turning encoder 1 you then change the length of that lane, turning encoder 2 changes step division and encoder 3, as mentioned before, on Offset A and B lanes makes that step play polyphonically.
+Key 1 can be held down to reach additional functions, when turning encoder 1 you can change the length of that lane, turning encoder 2 changes step division and encoder 3, as mentioned before, on Offset A and B lanes makes that step play polyphonically.
 Key 2 stops the sequencer and key 3 resets the playheads back to step 1 on all lanes.

 And that's pretty much it, enjoy playing!